conda-forge/mira-simpeg-feedstock/README.md

 Package license: MIT

-Summary: Mira Geoscience fork of SimPEG: Simulation and Parameter Estimation in Geophysics
+Summary: Mira Geoscience fork of SimPEG - Simulation and Parameter Estimation in Geophysics

 Development: https://github.com/MiraGeoscience/simpeg

 Documentation: https://docs.simpeg.xyz/

 Simulation and Parameter Estimation in Geophysics - A python package for simulation and gradient based parameter estimation in the context of geophysical applications.

 Warning:
 This is a fork created by Mira Geoscience.

 Current build status
 ====================